weaviate/weaviate-io/developers/weaviate/current/modules/text2vec-transformers.md

 ```

 #### Step 3: That's it!
-You can now push your image to your favorite registry or reference it locally in your Weaviate `docker-compose.yaml` using the docker tag `distilroberta-inference`.
+You can now push your image to your favorite registry or reference it locally in your Weaviate `docker-compose.yaml` using the Docker tag `distilroberta-inference`.

 ## Option 3: Custom build with a private or local model

-You can build a docker image which supports any model which is compatible with
+You can build a Docker image which supports any model which is compatible with
 Huggingface's `AutoModel` and `AutoTokenzier`.

 In the following example, we are going to build a custom image for a non-public